Rod Wave: 2024: Weapons charges

-In April 2024, Wave was arrested in Manatee County, Florida on two counts of illegally possessing a firearm or ammunition as a convicted felon, with the case being related to a shooting that occurred on Easter Sunday outside the Sonic Sports Bar in St. Petersburg, Florida and saw four people injured.
+In April 2024, Green was arrested in Manatee County, Florida on two counts of illegally possessing a firearm or ammunition as a convicted felon, with the case being related to a shooting that occurred on Easter Sunday outside the Sonic Sports Bar in St. Petersburg, Florida and saw four people injured.
 In a press conference, members of the St. Petersburg Police Department claimed that the shooting was gang-related.
 Three men tied to Wave were arrested on charges related to the shooting as well.
-According to St. Petersburg Police Chief Mike Kovacsev, the three men tied to Wave who were apprehended (Christopher Atkins, Keith Westby, and Kevontre Wesby) are allegedly connected to the Young Gangsters gang, and two additional suspects were in the process of being arrested as well.
-Though Kovacsev did not accuse Wave of being a gang member, he noted that the two residencies where the Young Gangsters gang members were captured were rented by Rod and that their getaway vehicle was registered to him as well.
-However, Wave was soon released, as it determined information provided about him being a convicted felon was inaccurate.
+According to St. Petersburg Police Chief Mike Kovacsev, the three men tied to Green who were apprehended (Christopher Atkins, Keith Westby, and Kevontre Wesby) are allegedly connected to the Young Gangsters gang, and two additional suspects were in the process of being arrested as well.
+Though Kovacsev did not accuse Green of being a gang member, he noted that the two residencies where the Young Gangsters gang members were captured were rented by Green and that their getaway vehicle was registered to him as well.
+However, Green was later released, as it was determined that information provided regarding him being a convicted felon was inaccurate.